anshulsamar/anshulsamar.github.io/_drafts/indianguidetolove.md

 India.
 You blame the British.
 You tell her you’re not really dating.
 You tell her you were never really ever dating.
 That you are no longer dating.
-You try it all, but one day she simply sits on your bed and says no, no more, and shows you a picture of Kokila Masi’s sister in law’s best friend’s niece.
+You try it all, but one day she simply sits on your bed and says no, no more, and shows you a picture of Shashi Masi’s sister in law’s best friend’s niece.

 For a while, you wander the city.
 You see photos of your ex with